 The current Tier 2 cost for treated imported water from MWD is approximately \$1,055/AF.
 It is anticipated that the rate will continue to increase to \$1,133 by the year 2018 and to \$1,199 by the year 2020, based on figures from MWD's Biennial budget report posted in 2015.
 There are also other sources of water available that are less costly and can be utilized for applications such as diluent water blending.
-An example is untreated Tier 2 water from MWD, which is approximately \$714/AF.
+For example, untreated Tier 1 and 2 water from MWD, is approximately \$582/AF and \$714/AF, respectively.
 However, due to the current drought and the uncertainty of imported water supplies, the availability of such water is questionable.
 Therefore, maximizing the use of local water supplies to reduce the dependence on imported water is critical to sustain the local water resources.

 The availability of grant funding would have a positive impact on the economics.
 By obtaining grant funding for the selected alternative, the annual costs presented in Table 5 would be reduced by about \$200/AF depending on the alternative, making several of the projects potentially more cost effective than purchasing treated imported water from MWD.
+It should also be noted that the annual costs presented in Table 5 are based on the assumption that a long term (30-year) low interest rate (1.5%) loan can be secured.
+The project costs would be negatively impacted if such a loan was not available.